Supporting Friends and Family

 Second, actively listen as they share their feelings or tell you about their situation.

-Assure them you understand that life is difficult for them right now.
+Assure them you are hearing that life is difficult for them right now.

 “I hear you saying……”